WireGuard Presentation at FOSDEM17 [video]

 https://news.ycombinator.com/item?id=13569420

 In terms of whether that's good or bad, it depends on your requirements and what's optimal to you.
-If you think about the problems in OpenSSL, which backs OpenVPN, then that's been a fairly large surface vector.
-Compare that to ipsec/ike2 related vectors.
+If you think about the problems in OpenSSL, which backs OpenVPN, then that's been a fairly large attack surface vector.
+Compare that to ipsec/ike2 kernel related vectors and weigh up the setup/learning/deployment costs of both.

 It's a good talk and WireGuard is quite interesting.
 IPSec, OpenVPN, et al., are great but I definitely think there's a need for a high-performance, high-security, easy to configure VPN.